ContentSquare/chproxy/README.md

     # By default responses aren't cached.
     cache: "longterm"

+    # ParamGroup name to use
+    #
+    # By default no additional params are used
+    params: "web"

     # The maximum number of requests that may wait for their chance
     # to be executed because they cannot run now due to the current limits.
     #